 Introduction / History

 India is a complex mosaic of ethnic, linguistic, religious, and social groupings.
 Because of this diversity, it is extremely difficult to adequately describe any single people group.
-Ranking second only to China among the world's most populous countries, India has a population of more than 1,000,000,000.

-What are Their Beliefs?
+What Are Their Beliefs?

 The Pao are virtually all Hindu and follow the basic Hindu customs and traditions.
 The term "Hinduism" came into use about 1200A.D., but clearly identifying what Hindus believe is difficult.
 The religion has no founder, no prophet, and no instructional system.
 It is a way of living much more than a theology; it is a philosophy more than a religion.
 Contrary to popular belief in the West, Hinduism is not an ancient, fixed set of beliefs.
 Rather, it is a body of customs, practices, and beliefs that go through major changes every few hundred years.

 The majority, though not all, of Hindus believe in a supreme being.
 Some respect all life and eat only vegetables, while others will gladly eat meat from sacrifices in the temple.
 To some, their religion is highly personal; to others, it is impersonal.
-While most Hindus worship Brahman (the creator), Shiva (the destroyer), Vishnu (the preserver), and the goddess Shaktri, they also worship a pantheon of other minor gods, their incarnations, spouses, or offspring.
+While most Hindus worship Brahman (the creator), Shiva (the destroyer), Vishnu (the preserver), and the goddess Shaktri, they also worship a pantheon of minor gods, their incarnations, spouses or offspring.
 A belief in reincarnation (continual cycle of death and rebirth) is one of the few unifying features of Hinduism.

 There are only a few known Christ followers among the Pao.
 These believers desperately need materials that will encourage and strengthen them in their walk with the Lord.
 The Pao people need God's people to pray for his abundant blessings.

 Pray that God will send culturally sensitive missionaries who will show them the way to the cross.